LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/receiving-functions.rst

 The main change to the program is that ``logError`` now accepts an *array* of functions.
 It loops through the array, calling each logger with the message string.

 As with the validation example, these programs separate behaviors in a way that makes the code more flexible.
 To add or remove a logging destination, we can simply change the way that we call ``logError``.
-The code *inside* ``logError`` doesn't know how each logging function does it's job.
+The code *inside* ``logError`` doesn't know how each logging function does its job.
 It is concerned only with creating the message string and passing it to the logger(s).

 A Word of Caution
 -----------------